Dogrud/Java-practice/README.md

 # Java-practice
-## This repository contains some Java codes about a spesific part of Java.
+## This repository contains some Java codes to practice.